 b.
 Use content rich words in your artwork description.
 By including words that directly relate to you as an artist or to the artwork, as well as relevant words that are being searched often by other people, you will connect to a broader audience.
 Example: if your work has been shown at an important museum, include that museum name in your artwork description.
 This allows your listing to be included in the results when a search engine has been tasked to search for that museum.

 Entering information in the fields is fairly intuitive.
 Here are a few tips:

 Important: All fields listed above Private Details will be visible if an artwork is saved as Public.
 It is important to have private information listed only in the Private Details area towards the end of the template.

 For example, if you are choosing to save a work as Public, populate the Description field with content that you want the world to see – such as a list of exhibitions in which the artwork was included, a descriptive paragraph about the artwork or an artist statement, or record if this artwork is in a private or public collection.
 It is important to get permission from anyone purchasing your work prior to publishing any identifiable information.
 If this is visible to public, we recommend populating the description with private collection.
 We recommend using content keywords in your public description to maximize visibility.
-See the Tips and Tricks for Selling article for more detailed information.
+See the Buying and Selling for more detailed information.

 The Private Notes area is the perfect area to record production notes, purchasing notes or additional pieces of information you want to save with your record but not wish to reveal to your public audience.
 If you are tracking additional costs (shipping framing etc.), we recommend recording the breakdown here.